aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/using-aspose-drawing-in-blazor-webassembly-app/_index.md

 ---
 title: "Using Aspose.Drawing in Blazor WebAssembly App"
 type: docs
-url: /net/using-aspose-drawing-in-blazor-webassembly-app/
+url: /java/using-aspose-drawing-in-blazor-webassembly-app/
-keywords: "Blazor, Blazor WebAssembly, Blazor Drawing, C# Draw Graphics, Graphics C#"
+keywords: "Blazor, Blazor WebAssembly, Blazor Drawing, Java Draw Graphics, Graphics Java"
-description: "Learn how to use Aspose.Drawing in Blazor WebAssembly application with C#."
+description: "Learn how to use Aspose.Drawing in Blazor WebAssembly application with Java."
 weight: 40
 ---

-Blazor can run your client-side C# code directly in the browser, using WebAssembly.
+Blazor can run your client-side Java code directly in the browser, using WebAssembly.
 Blazor works in all modern web browsers, including mobile browsers.

 You can use Aspose.Drawing in your Blazor WebAssembly app to draw vector graphics, text, and generate images as demonstrated in this tutorial.

-## 1. Create a C# Blazor WebAssembly App project.
+## 1. Create a Java Blazor WebAssembly App project.

-In Visual Studio, create a new C# **Blazor App** - **Blazor WebAssembly App** project, selecting **.NET 5.0** and **ASP.NET Core hosted** options:
+In Visual Studio, create a new Java **Blazor App** - **Blazor WebAssembly App** project, selecting **Java 5.0** and **ASPJava Core hosted** options:

 ![Blazor WebAssembly App project settings](blazor-webassembly-app-project-settings.png)